tswizzle141/numerical-hyperbolic-conservation-law/compressible-flow/README.md

 * Step 1: Reconstructing the solution at the interfaces using a weighted combination of multiple candidate stencils.
 It assigns higher weights to smoother regions and lower weights to regions near discontinuities.
 * Step 2: Computing flux based on the reconstructed values at the interfaces.
 * Step 3: Updating solution using the finite volume method, ensuring the conservation of mass, momentum, and energy.
+## 4.3.
+Difference between MUSCL and WENO schemes
+* Reconstruction:
+  - MUSCL Scheme: Extending the Godunov scheme to higher-order accuracy by piecewise linear reconstruction of the solution in each cell.
+It uses slope limiters to prevent oscillations near discontinuities, ensuring monotonicity of the solution.
+The scheme interpolates the solution to reconstruct the left and right states at cell interfaces.
+  - WENO Scheme: Using nonlinear weighted combinations of multiple stencils to achieve high-order accuracy.
+They reconstruct the solution using polynomials from several candidate stencils.
+Weights are chosen adaptively based on smoothness indicators to avoid oscillations near discontinuities while maintaining high-order accuracy in smooth regions.
+* Discontinuities Handling:
+- MUSCL Scheme: Slope limiters are explicitly used to handle discontinuities and ensure that the reconstructed solution remains monotonic; which may lead to a slight reduction in accuracy or excessive diffusion near shocks or discontinuities.
+- WENO Scheme: Suppressing oscillations near discontinuities by adjusting the weights of the stencils based on smoothness indicators; which results in better shock resolution and less numerical dissipation compared to MUSCL.